 If you think the offer is too low, you can contact the Ortiz Law Firm and request that our long-term disability attorney negotiate a higher amount on your behalf.

 Don’t Let an Insurance Company or Another Individual Deny You the Security and Success You Deserve

 We do handle buyout settlements and settlements in litigation, and we’ve even been able to settle cases right before going to court in what we call pre-litigation mediation.
-If you’d like to see which of these options is available to you, I encourage you to give us a call at (866) 853-4512.
+If you’d like to see which of these options is available to you, I encourage you to give us a call at (866) 853-4512 or contact us online.
 If you’d like additional written materials, there’s a free book that I wrote called “The Top 10 Mistakes That Will Destroy Your Long Term Disability Claim” that is available for download.